jamii/jamii.github.com/_drafts/relational-ui.markdown

 query_10(42, 4, "bob") => 0x14
 ```

 Next we need to calculate what order the remaining nodes will be in after the query fragments are removed.
-Doing this in a way that is amenable to efficient incremental maintenance is tricky, but I eventually hit upon an elegant solution.
+Doing this in a way that is amenable to efficient incremental maintenance is tricky eg if we just calculate positions of each child within its parent, inserting one child would mean updating the positions of all the children that came after it.

+But I eventually hit upon an elegant solution.
 The position of each node can be described by the positions and variable values of all the query nodes between it and its eventual parent:

 ``` julia
 # --- template ---